 The main argument is that seat belts reduce the risk of death in accidents by around 50% (Government of Alberta)

 Properly using your seatbelt is your number one defense against drunk drivers.
 While there is only so much you can do to avoid impaired drivers on the road, a seatbelt is proven to reduce the likelihood of a crash being fatal.
 Fasten your seatbelt every single time you drive and insist that all of your passengers so the same.

 Staying back several car lengths will allow you to notice the erratic driving of a drunk driver before he or she is directly in your route.
 If you notice a car swerving, slowing and speeding up repeatedly, or that a driver is acting strangely, keep your vehicle as far as possible from it.
+Turn off your cruise control if necessary.
 Additionally, call local law enforcement so that the potentially impaired driver can be pulled over and removed from the roadway if he or she is in fact driving under the influence.

 Avoid driving late at night, particularly on weekends.
 It only makes sense that the majority of accidents involving impaired drivers happen late in the evening or in the wee hours of the morning.
 This is particularly true on weekends.
 If you can avoid driving late at night, please do so.
 It is best not to put yourself on roads that are likely to have an above average concentration of intoxicated drivers.

 Be highly aware of the possibility of encountering drunk drivers on and around holidays, especially summer holidays and New Year’s Eve.

 After designated driving became popular in the 1980s, the decline in drunk driving fatalities was huge: nearly 24% in four years